Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

 \subsection{Hierarchical Bayesian logistic regression}

 The second test case is a hierarchical Bayesian logistic regression model applied to the German credit data set available from the University of California Irvine Machine Learning Repository.
-Including two-way interaction terms and an intercept, there are 301 predictors and the regression coefficients ${\beta}$ are given a $\Normal{\sigma^2 I}$ prior.
-A hyper-prior is placed on $\sigma^2$, which makes the posterior inference more challenging through the strong dependence between $\sigma$ and ${\beta}$.
-We made one modification to the corresponding example in \cite{hoffman14} by defining our parameters to be $(\log(\sigma), {\beta})$ instead of $(\sigma^2, {\beta})$ since such a transformation of constrained variables has become standard \citep{stan15}.
+Including two-way interaction terms and an intercept, there are 301 predictors and the regression coefficients $\bm{\beta}$ are given a $\Normal{\sigma^2 \bm{I}}$ prior.
+A hyper-prior is placed on $\sigma^2$, which makes the posterior inference more challenging through the strong dependence between $\sigma$ and $\bm{\beta}$.
+We made one modification to the corresponding example in \cite{hoffman14} by defining our parameters to be $(\log(\sigma), \bm{\beta})$ instead of $(\sigma^2, \bm{\beta})$ since such a transformation of constrained variables has become standard \citep{stan15}.
 A default flat prior was placed on $\sigma$.

-The 800 independent chains were run for 3200 iterations starting from stationarity.
-In computing the ESSs, the statistics from an independent chain of $10^7$ NUTS iterations after $10^3$ burn-in samples were used as the ground truth.

-A performance comparison as in Section~\ref{sec:Gaussian_test_case} is shown in Fig.~\ref{fig:HBLR_comparison}, \ref{fig:HBLR_NUTS_comparison}, and \ref{fig:HBLR_tuning_comparison}.
-To facilitate the comparison of algorithms with and without recycling, the parameters are sorted in increasing order of the ESS ratios in mean estimation.
+Performance comparisons as in the previous example are shown in Fig.~\ref{fig:HBLR_comparison}, \ref{fig:HBLR_NUTS_comparison}, and \ref{fig:HBLR_tuning_comparison}.
 For some parameters, recycling seems to produce little gains in terms of mean estimation but provides clear benefits in terms of variance and quantile estimation.
 In the mass matrix tuning experiment shown in Figure~\ref{fig:HBLR_tuning_comparison}, we tried $N_{\rm adap} = 500, 1000, 2000$ and observed substantial improvement in the average ESS from recycling for $N_{\rm adap} \leq 1000$.

-For the path lengths for HMC, we first found the value $\tau$ to maximize the normalized expected square jumping distance $\tau^{-1/2} \mathbb{E}\| \theta^{(i+1)}(\tau) - \theta^{(i)}(\tau) \|$ as in \cite{wang13}, then jittered each path length $\tau^{(i)}$ in the range $[0.9 \, \tau, 1.1 \, \tau]$.
+For the path lengths for HMC, we first found the value $\tau$ to maximize the normalized expected square jumping distance $\tau^{-1/2} \mathbb{E}\| \btheta^{(i+1)}(\tau) - \btheta^{(i)}(\tau) \|$ as in \cite{wang13}, then jittered each path length $\tau^{(i)}$ in the range $[0.9 \, \tau, 1.1 \, \tau]$.
 The average trajectory length of HMC was 9 and all the intermediate states were recycled.
 The average trajectory length of NUTS was $2^4 = 16$, out of which $7$ were recycled.